gbowerman/azure-myriad/README.md

 ﻿# azure-myriad
 Templates for Azure Virtual Machine Scale Sets.

 Note 10/6/15: All locations are enabled.
-Private preview has started.
+Limited public preview has started.

 If you wish to participate in this preview, your subscription needs to be whitelisted  to use this resource.
 You can self-nominate <a href="http://aka.ms/vmadvisors">here</a>.